Find Your

 Soft Coated Wheaten & Miniature Schnauzers have hair rather than fur.
 They also have a single coat which is non-shedding (people with allergies more easily tolerate this).

-We have two coat types in the Wheaten Terrier - American Soft Coat and Irish Coat.
+There are two coat types in the Wheaten Terrier - American Soft Coat and Irish Coat.
 They both require regular grooming; both are single-coated and non-shedding.
 The Wheaten are born brown with black tipping.
 The Irish coat is fewer full layers closer to the body.
 This is wavy soft, and silky (easier to maintain).
 The American soft coat type is also soft and very full but requires frequent combing out and more grooming.

 The Soft Coated Wheaten Terrier is a happy, friendly dog of medium height and weight.
 A male shall be 18 to 19 inches at the withers, and a female 17 to 18.
 Dogs should weigh 30–35 pounds.
 Wheaten is non-shedding and hypoallergenic... great for people with allergies!